 Growing bill to fix Britain's Big Ben

-The bill to repair London's iconic Big Ben clock tower has increased by millions of pounds after the discovery of World War II bomb damage, pollution and asbestos, Britain's parliament said on Thursday.
-The cost of renovating the Elizabeth Tower housing the famous clock, which began in 2017, is now set to rise to nearly 80 million pounds (USD 104 million).
+London, Feb 13 (AFP) The bill to repair London's iconic Big Ben clock tower has increased by millions of pounds after the discovery of World War II bomb damage, pollution and asbestos, Britain's parliament said Thursday.
+The cost of renovating the Elizabeth Tower housing the famous clock, which began in 2017, is now set to rise to nearly GBP 80 million (USD 104 million, 95 million euros).

-The extensive damage requiring an extra 18.8 million pounds was only revealed once the project team was able to begin intrusive surveys for the first time ever on the 177-year-old structure.
+The extensive damage requiring an extra GBP 18.6 million was only revealed once the project team was able to begin intrusive surveys for the first time ever on the 177-year-old structure.
 However, the efforts to restore the tower "to its previous splendour" remain on track for completion in late 2021, according to officials.

 A spokesperson for the House of Commons Commission, which is overseeing the project, called the spiralling costs "very frustrating".
 Ian Ailles, director general of the House of Commons, said the task of restoring the Elizabeth Tower "had been more complex than we could have anticipated".